underscoreio/essential-slick/src/pages/joins.md

 # Joins and Aggregates {#joins}

-Into, what you're going to learn.
+TODO: Intro, what you're going to learn.

 ## Implicit Joins